lucasbasquerotto/ai-media/PROJECT_PLAN.md

 - Tools: GPT-4, Claude, Mistral, NovelAI

 ### Step 3: Use AI to Generate Scene Sketches
-- Create a simple black and white sketch (draft) for each chapter, based only on the story and dialogue (no character or scenario art yet)
+- Create a simple sketch (draft) for each chapter, based only on the story and dialogue (no character or scenario final art yet)
-- Tools: Python PIL (black & white), basic drawing libraries, or simple sketch generation tools
+- Tools: Python PIL, basic drawing libraries, or simple sketch generation tools

 ### Step 4: Use AI to Create Illustrations of Characters
 - Tools: Stable Diffusion (Anything V5, Counterfeit, MeinaMix), Waifu Diffusion, ControlNet